clambin/traefik-simple-auth/README.md

 - `session-cookie-name`

   The name of the browser cookie holding the session.
-Overriding this may be useful when you to segregate a user signing into one instance of traefik-simple-auth vs. any other instances.
+Overriding this may be useful when you to segregate a user signing in to one instance of traefik-simple-auth vs. any other instances.

   By default, traefik-simple-auth uses Google as oauth provider and a session cooke called `traefik-simple-auth`.
   If a second instance, using GitHub oauth, used the same cookie name, then signing in to Google would also allow any flows